-Secondly, have your audience defined.
-Do so, to keep the campaign delivery consistently relevant to what cultivates chosen personas to make the campaign fit in their customer journey.
-Make sure you have comprehensive insights of your audience to know your ability to influence their demeanor, and at what time and where they are keen to interact with you.
+Secondly, define your audience.
+Do so by keeping the campaign consistent and relevant to the chosen personas in order to make the campaign fit in their customer journey.
+Make sure you have comprehensive insights on your audience and understand your ability to influence their behaviour e.g. the specific time and place when they are keen to interact with you.

 Campaign Messages and Offering

 Upon last mentioned, it’s time to plan your communication intent.
 Will the campaign be mainly informative to trigger the interest in a product, or are you trying to get product testimonials?
-Coherent campaigns always include a messaging and an offering that depend on your objectives and targeting.
+Coherent campaigns always include a message and an proposal that depend on your objectives and targets.

-Here, you define what interaction is desired and how this fits in your audience’s schedule.
-What do you want your customers to do with your message and where to put an end?
-For example, a retargeting campaign likely consists of a chain of Facebook ads to get people back on their journey whom somehow lost interest – totally different than the communicated value through multiple channels to promote an event, while signing up for -and sharing this promotion could even get the audience a prize!
+Here you should define what interaction is desired and how this best fits in your audience’s schedule.
+What do you want your customers to do with your message?
+For example, a retargeting campaign likely consists of a chain of Facebook ads to get people back on their journey whom somehow lost interest.
+This is totally different to the communication of value through multiple channels to promote an event, while signing up and sharing this promotion could even get the audience a prize!

 Media Mix and Budgeting

-Select channels and stick to a budget that you are willing to pay for the campaign.
-This doesn’t have to be hard as you can simplify with the old-fashioned three channel categories, being ‘Paid’, ‘earned’, and ’owned’ media.
-Make sure to construct this with research on how much your ads likely cost and the ability of your PR and channels to organically reach customers.
-Odds against you are you’ll come across two campaigns with a duplicate channel mix, even when created by the same brand.
+Select channels and stick to a budget that is feasible, scaleable and realistic.
+This doesn’t have to be hard as you can simplify with the old-fashioned three channel categories, ‘paid’, ‘earned’, and ’owned’ media.
+Make sure to construct this with research on how much your ads are likely to cost and the expected return on your PR and channels to organically reach customers.
+It’s common to come across two campaigns with a duplicate channel mix, even when created by the same brand.

-This section allows you to make an integration of messages deployed.
-Make sure your content, channels and timeliness are in harmony with the customer journey.
+This section allows you to make an integration between the messages you wish to send.
+Make sure your content, channels and timelines are in harmony with the customer journey.
 Often, marketeers would restate this as to “deliver the right content to the right people at the right time at the right place”.

 To recap, the six elements are enough to convey the basic picture of your message, but creating a campaign requires more depth.
 For each of the six sections provided, Smart Insights provides a table to fill in along to truly define your campaign in detail.
-The Digital Marketing minor as well focuses on campaign planning with this tool during their course.
+The Digital Marketing minor focuses on campaign planning and uses this tool during the course.